assembler-institute/mar-2020-tfm-questions/README.md

 ## Before publishing a new Issue you MUST CAREFULLY READ the following key points:
 - Have you tried to solve this problem on your own first?
 - Have you tried to solve this problem in a different way?
-- Please try at least 2 different solutions of this problem before asking
+- Please try at least 2 different solutions to this problem before asking
     - You should always try to solve everything by yourself
 - Have you asked your colleagues if they have faced the same problem?
 - Is there an Issue asking the same question as yourself?